We notice you are currently visiting the UK site. Would you like to visit our main site instead?

 Hands typing on a keyboard with a VPN shield graphic symbol

-Employees who work remotely are exposed to greater risks than employees who work on company's premises.
-The implementation of appropriate procedures and increasing the level of security minimize the risks that arise from working remotely.
+Employees who work remotely are exposed to greater risks than employees who work on a company's premises.
+The implementation of appropriate procedures and increasing the level of security minimise the risks that arise from working remotely.

 Most employees who work remotely are connected to home network infrastructures that are not verified by IT specialists in terms of ensuring security.
 Failure to provide adequate security makes it easier to break into the network with corporate devices.
 It happens when employees use unsecured devices.
 This allows hackers to eavesdrop and intercept information that is usually unencrypted.